josephsamela/josephsamela.github.io/projects/index.md

 ---

 ## [canvas-random-circles-artwork](https://josephsamela.github.io/canvas-random-circles-artwork/)
-Randomized colorful circle artwork with html canvas.
-Click to regenerate another work of art!
+Every artist has their medium.
+From the ancient to the modern - each medium guides the artist with a framework of expression.
+My medium?
+The html5 canvas.
+Inspired by Jackson Pollock and the Mozilla Internet Health Report I present *canvas-random-circles-artwork* a randomly-generated work of digital art!

 ---